 A good old-fashioned rake is one of the best ways to reduce the thatch in the grass.
 A little thatch is not harmful but anything over one inch is damaging to the sod.
 Really thick thatch requires a dethatching rake, which is larger and has sharp tines.
 These cut and grab the thatch to pull it out of the layer of sod.
 Rake the lawn thoroughly after dethatching.

-In one week, apply one pound per 1,000 square feet of lawn and water in completely.
+In about one week, apply one pound of nitrogen fertilizer per 1,000 square feet of lawn and water in completely.
 Rake the lawn annually at the end of the season for cool season grasses but in spring for warm season grasses.

 Getting Rid of Lawn Thatch in Large Areas